nwaforchibundo/Personal_website/README.txt

-This was created by NWZFOR Chibundo, thanks to html5
+This was created by NWAFOR Chibundo, thanks to html5